Michael Rockefeller's death in New Guinea in 1961 was initially ruled a drowning — but some believe he was actually

 His disappearance shocked the nation and prompted a manhunt of historic proportions.
 Years later, the true fate of the heir to the Standard Oil fortune was uncovered — and the story of Michael Rockefeller’s death was revealed to be more disturbing than anyone at the time imagined.

 Michael Rockefeller Sets Sail, Bound For Adventure

-Michael Rockefeller was born in 1938.
-He was the youngest son of New York governor Nelson Rockefeller and the newest member of a dynasty of millionaires founded by his famous great-grandfather, John D. Rockefeller — one of the richest men who ever lived.
+Michael Clark Rockefeller was born in 1938.
+He was the youngest son of New York governor Nelson Rockefeller and the newest member of a dynasty of millionaires founded by his famous great-grandfather, John D. Rockefeller — one of the richest people who ever lived.

 Though his father expected him to follow in his footsteps and help manage the family’s vast business empire, Michael was a quieter, more artistic spirit.
 When he graduated from Harvard in 1960, he wanted to do something more exciting than sit around in boardrooms and conduct meetings.